Book Hotels & Hostels in Argentina Online

 Hotels Combined is the world’s largest hotel metasearch engine with a great selection of accommodations in South America that includes hotels, resorts, apart-hotels and cabins throughout Argentina.

 Expedia is a travel fare aggregator and meta search engine that allows travelers to book flights and hotels.
 It was named to Fortune magazine’s Most Admired Internet company’s list, although we’d give it mixed reviews.

 Hostels & CouchSurfing

 For those on a budget, nothing beats a hostel hopping.
 Hostelworld is the world’s largest hostel search engine.

-The travel and hospitality community, Couchsurfing is very popular in Argentina, but most people use it for events, and there aren’t many local hosts — you can always try though.
+The travel and hospitality community, Couchsurfing is very popular in Argentina, but most people use it for events, as there aren’t many local hosts — you can always try though.
 If you are on a budget, or would just like to make new friends and find out about local activities, join Couchsurfing.

 Read about places to stay we like in: